ComponentKitchen/core-component-mixins/extensible/ReadMe.md

 Typically, the classFactory() method copies the members of the mixin to the prototype of the class being created.
 This makes the mixin's members available to all new instances of the resulting class.
+Multiple mixins can be applied to the same class.

-*** more on why mixins are attractive ***
+These attributes of mixins can make them a convenient and useful way to factor behavior.
+You can compose behaviors to get the classes you want.
+Because mixin properties and methods are generally flattened into the prototype of class you're creating, they can be efficient in terms of memory and performance.

-There are some disadvantages to mixins like this:
+That said, there are some disadvantages to mixins like this:

 1. The Base class above feels more "real" than the mixins, even though JavaScript natively makes no such distinction.
-They're all just objects.
+To JavaScript, these are all just objects.
+But in most frameworks, mixins are a second-class construct.
+They often can't be instantiated, for example.
+(One typically has create a trivial class first, then add the desired mixin.)
 2. The use of the custom classFactory() method is idiosyncratic to this FrameworkDuJour framework.
 A developer looking at the above code can't know what how the "mixins" key is going to affect the resulting class unless it knows more